Lewis & Clark National Historic Trail

 A 30-Mile Demonstration on America's Longest Rail-Trail

 Terrain360 has already captured the entire Missouri River — Sioux City to the Confluence — as part of the Lewis & Clark NHT.
-This summer we add the parallel land corridor: 30 miles of the Katy Trail in 360°, fully funded, free for the public, ready to seed a full 240-mile deployment.
+This July we add the parallel land corridor: 30 miles through Rocheport — the tunnel and the Missouri River bluffs — in 360°, fully funded, free for the public, and ready to seed a full 240-mile deployment.

 The Lewis & Clark National Historic Trail has been a multi-year focus for Terrain360 in partnership with the National Park Service.
 We have already captured the entire Missouri River from Sioux City to the Confluence — the same waterway the Corps of Discovery rowed up in 1804 and back down in 1806.
 Browse the live L&C NHT map.